JoseExposito/touchegg/README.md

 Keysyms:

+Keysyms can be found in two places:
-For a full list of key codes, open `/usr/include/X11/keysymdef.h` with your favorite text editor.
+ - Regular keys are in `/usr/include/X11/keysymdef.h`, you can open it with your favorite text editor.

    It is important to remove the `XK_` prefix.
 For example, the super keysym is defined as `XK_Super_L` but it must be used as `Super_L` in the configuration.
+ - Special keys (e.g. media keys, browser back, sleep, etc.) are in `/usr/include/X11/XF86keysym.h`.

+   Again, remove `XK_`, but leave the rest (including the bit before the `XK_`).
+For example, `XF86XK_Back` becomes `XF86Back`.

 Example 1: Pinch to zoom example